elastic/apm/specs/agents/tracing-instrumentation-db.md

 The `mongodb_capture_statement` (experimental, default: `false`)  configuration option allows to enable capture MongoDB requests statements.

-Statement capture is disabled by default to avoid performance overhead and capturing potentially sensitive data.
+Statement capture SHOULD be disabled by default to avoid performance overhead and capturing potentially sensitive data.

 ### Redis